Annamarie2019/ExampleDApps/README.md

 \[Editor: Admittedly, the above could get old if it was repeated ad infinitum, but maybe it could be stated somewhere early in the doc.]

+3. To connect to the axelar network, run `npm install axelarnetwork/axelar-local-dev`.

-3. To make sure all contracts are compiled, run `npm run build`.
+4. To make sure all contracts are compiled, run `npm run build`.

-\[Editor: I get "rm -rf build && waffle....sh: waffle command not found"]

-4. To run a local node, open a separate terminal and run `node scripts/createLocal`.
+5. To run a local node, open a separate terminal and run `node scripts/createLocal`.
 You’ll need to have this node running to deploy the dapps.

-\[Editor: When I run this code, I get "Cannot find @axelar-network/axelar-local-dev module" error.
-Do I have to run `npm install axelarnetwork/axelar-local-dev` before this step?
-Will try Thursday.]

-5. To make sure that the address we use for examples is funded on all five supported testnets:
+6. To make sure that the address we use for examples is funded on all five supported testnets:

 \[Editor: What are the five supported testnets?
 Will that be clear when I get the above running?]